 Immigration Bureau of Japan (English)

 DeportationIf a foreigner deliberately continues to stay in Japan after the expiration of the period of stay, a deportation order will be given to the foreigner.
-Those who voluntarily appear at the Immigration Bureau and those who have been arrested will be treated differently.
+Those who turn themselves in at the Immigration Bureau and those who have been arrested will be treated differently.

-自主出頭の場合If the foreigner has voluntarily appeared at the Immigration Bureau before being arrested by the police, he or she will be allowed to return home without being prosecuted.
+In the case of turning yourself inIf the foreigner voluntarily turns themselves in at the Immigration Bureau before being arrested by the police, he or she will be allowed to return home without being prosecuted.

 Ordinary Departure from JapanIf a foreigner has to illegally stay in Japan for a very short period of time due to an illness or other unavoidable cause, the foreigner will be required to complete procedures for extension of the period of stay and then leave Japan.